daptiv/style-guide/README.md

 ### The npm package

+#### Pre-requisties
+Before publishing you need to have a [npm account](https://www.npmjs.com/signup).
+Once you have an account, please ask one of the owners (listed in owners.md file) to add you as colloborator.

 1. Pull latest master: `git checkout master && git pull`
 2. log in to npm `npm login`
 3. publish the package `npm publish`